derekkwok/django-db-storage/README.rst

 Overview
 --------

-This is a custom storage backend for storing files in the database instead of on the file system.
+This is a custom storage backend for storing files in the database instead of the file system.
 It is a drop-in replacement for Django's FileSystemStorage.

 Requirements
 ------------